All Episodes

 Thank you.

-Uh been waiting to call on the subject for a long time about this rich and bashing the rich and this uh everyone seems to want to go against the rich.
+I've been wanting to call on the subject for a long time about this rich and bashing the rich and this uh, everyone seems to want to go against the rich.

-And I have a uh we say personal insight onto how things really work for these people.
+Uh well, i'm a private chef and i've worked for the rich for the last 23 years yeah, and I have a uh, shall we say, personal insight onto how things really work for these people.

-However, all of those employees, probably about eighty percent of whom are union, will be impacted and hurt.
+However, all of those employees probably about 80 percent of whom are union will be impacted and hurt.

-Well, if he decides to not take some of his uh money and grow his company because tax is and tax and regulations.
+Well, if he decides to not take some of his uh money and grow his company because tax is and tax and regulation, that's exactly right.

 They know full well what's going to happen with these tax increases.

-Here we have the State of the Union last night, and we got Obama proposing all these things.
+This, here we have the state of the union last night and we got Obama proposing all these things.

-And look what Obama's done to the Constitution.
+And look at what Obama's done to the constitution.

 Now compare that to how upset everybody is over this ball deflation in New England.

-You got evidence that somebody broke the rule, you penalize them.
+You got evidence that somebody broke the rule.

-But in politics, hardly anybody has anywhere near the same concern.
+You penalize them, but in politics, Hardly anybody has anywhere near the same concern.

 In politics, fairness is a moving target based upon the needs of the Democrat Party.

-The rule book is how you establish the way the game's going to be played and how you meet out punishment for violation of the rules.
+The rule book is how you establish the way the game's going to be played and how you met out punishment for violation of the rules.

 And the purpose of the rules is to obviously guarantee an orderly playing of the game.

-And much as I hate to use the word, it it applies here.
+And much as I hate to use the word, it applies here.

 The rules are about making it fair for both teams, right?